richardfat7/tetrisAI/README.md

-# Scope of study
+# Scope of study / Goal
 - each player do 1 step? (same piece per second)
 - as fast as possible

--
+# Main focus
+- Improve two player level rather than stack forever

 # Method
 - CNN on the field surface -> get good or bad case (precompute?)